-- Sixty (60) days continued residence in Phase 1 housing - Be employed and on self-pay program fee basis - Proven ability to complete house chores and clean bedroom - Proven ability to get along with other house mates - Residents may have TV's in bedrooms - Residents are not required to Sign Out/In and there is no curfew - Required to be home 5 days per week.
+- Sixty (60) days continued residence in Phase 1 housing - Be employed and on self-pay program fee basis - Proven ability to complete house chores and clean bedroom - Proven ability to get along with other house mates - Residents may have TVs in bedrooms - Residents are not required to Sign Out/In and there is no curfew - Residents are required to sleep at the house 5 nights a week and must inform their House Manager of any nights spent outside of the home. - Residents must attend 3 House Meetings every month, meaning they may only miss one meeting and inform the House Manager of any meeting they cannot attend.